xugengyu/paulxu_blog/_posts/2025-09-13-gnuradio-qpsk.md

 (Keep in mind that the output buffer of one block is the same buffer as the input buffer to the next block in the graph.)

-In most cases where there is a physical radio involved, assuming you're not getting overruns or underruns reported by the radio, then the sample rate of that radio limits the flowgraph's execution speed.
+In most cases where there is a physical radio involved, assuming you're not getting overruns or underruns reported by the radio, then the sample rate of that radio limits the flow graph's execution speed.

 GNURadio Companion creates a bit of confusion by supplying a "sample_rate" variable for every new graph, but that's just a number being assigned to a variable named "sample_rate".
 A graph does not inherently have a sample rate; instead, that's just the variable name used by default for most physical hardware blocks.
 If your graph has no hardware clock limiting its execution speed, then "sample_rate" is not used to set the processing rate.

-Long story short - if you don't have a hardware clock limiting the rate of your flowgraph but you still want to "emulate" a fixed sample rate, then you want a Throttle block.
+Long story short - if you don't have a hardware clock limiting the rate of your flow graph but you still want to "emulate" a fixed sample rate, then you want a Throttle block.
 The Throttle block's job is to use the system clock to determine when to copy output from its input buffer to its output buffer.
-By doing so, it limits the speed of the whole flowgraph.
-However, you almost never want a Throttle block in a flowgraph that has a real radio, so be sure to remove or bypass it when you get the real radio going.
+By doing so, it limits the speed of the whole flow graph.
+However, you almost never want a Throttle block in a flow graph that has a real radio, so be sure to remove or bypass it when you get the real radio going.
 </details>